-- The followings are the main news introduced by the new provision:
+The followings are the main news introduced by the new Code:

-- the cost of short-term entry visas has risen to 80 euro (previously it was 60 euro), and the additional resources should improve the efficiency of consulates.
-Reductions are possible for children under 18, while children under 6, students and researchers will continue to be exempt from payment;
+– The cost of short-term entry visas has risen to 80 euro (previously it was 60 euro), and the additional resources should improve the efficiency of Consulates.
+Reductions are possible for children under 18, while children under 6, students and researchers will continue to be exempted from payment;

-- travellers who have met the deadlines for their entry visas in the past will be able to have multiple-entry visas with gradually increasing validity from one to five years;
+– Travellers who have not overrun the days allowed in the Schengen area by previously obtained short-term visas will be granted multiple-entry visas with increasing validity, from one up to five years;